datacarpentry/python-socialsci/_episodes/03-control-structures.md

 The while loop is used to repeatedly execute lines of code until some condition becomes False.

-For the loop to terminate, there has to be something in the code which will potentially change the condition.
+For the loop to terminate, there has to be something in the code which will potentially changes the condition.

 ~~~
 # while loop